 • Family Budget - by Eric Bray and Vertex42 (.xls ~50 KB) - This spreadsheets is a modification of Eric Bray's original.
 It's pretty much a cross between the Home Budget Worksheet and Eric's original Household Budget Management worksheet.
 Note that the categories are the same as in Eric's original, and the subtotals have not been removed.
 The main difference is some of the formatting and the addition of the projected balance section at the bottom.

-• PearBudget - by Charlie Park - If you are looking for a more advanced budgeting spreadsheet that is still simple to use, check out PearBudget, a free Excel workbook by Charlie Park.
+• PearBudget - by Charlie Park - If you are looking for a more advanced budgeting spreadsheet that is still simple to use, you can try PearBudget by Charlie Park.